nithin100/microservice-poc/README.md

+**This repository can now be containerized.
+Click [here](https://github.com/nithin100/microservice-poc/blob/master/Dockerization-README.md) to learn about it.**

 # microservice-poc

 Microserives are the new trend in the Web development world.
 There are plenty of projects that are currently migrating to Microservices.